 - 6 Click Generate the Portlet. - 7 Click Preferences if you want to change the default configuration.
+See Configuring the portlet.

 About the Quick Note portlet

 The Quick Note portlet lets you add your own note or comments to a portlet page.